 - Be prepared to receive and make phone calls to prospective employers as a part of the job search process.
 You have the opportunity to make a professional impression on the phone.

-- When meeting in person, your handshake is significant in making an impression.
+- When meeting in person is safe, your handshake is significant in making an impression.
 Make it a good one.

 - You'll have occasions where you need business casual attire and professional interview attire.
 Be ready.